ghivert/sketch/README.md

 # Sketch

-Sketch is a small module providing CSS-in-Gleam in its simpler form.
+Sketch is a module providing CSS-in-Gleam in its simpler form.
 Sketch does not try to add complicated API on top of CSS.
 If you have CSS knowledge, you'll feel right at home, with all the niceties offered by Sketch, i.e. type-checking of sizes and push-to-browser stylesheets of your